Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

 In order to (approximately) solve the optimization problem in~\eqref{equ:optimization-problem-coefficients}, it is possible to apply gradient-based methods such as the Adam optimizer~\cite{kingma2014adam} that is used in our numerical experiments.
 Various learning rate schedulers from the machine learning literature can further be used to adjust the step size within the gradient descent method.
 Below, we consider a learning rate scheduler that reduces the learning rate by a certain factor at prescribed milestones, i.e.~after given numbers of training epochs.
-We perform up to~$100.000$ epochs and the learning rate scheduler reduces the learning rate by a factor of~$0.5$ up to~$15$ times.
-We make use of the PyTorch library~\cite{paszke2019pytorch} and compute the gradient of the energy functional using automatic differentiation~\cite{baydin2017automatic}.
+We perform up to~$10.000$ epochs and the learning rate scheduler reduces the learning rate by a factor of~$0.5$ when the loss does not decrease for~$200$ epochs.
+We make use of the \texttt{PyTorch} library~\cite{paszke2019pytorch} and compute the gradient of the energy functional using automatic differentiation~\cite{baydin2017automatic}.